WSP Global: Subsequent acquisitions

 In December 2022, WSP announced plans to acquire a 700-person Swiss engineering firm, BG Consulting Engineers, based in Lausanne with offices in France, Portugal and Italy.

 In August 2024, WSP announced plans to acquire 4,000-person US based consulting engineering firm, POWER Engineers, based in Hailey, Idaho with over 50 offices around the US and Canada for US$1.78 billion.

 In June 2025, WSP agreed terms to purchase British engineering consultancy Ricardo.

+In December 2025, it was announced that WSP had signed an agreement to acquire TRC Companies, a US-based power and energy engineering and consulting firm, in an all-cash transaction valued at approximately $3.3 billion.
+The acquisition closed on February 24, 2026 and expanded WSP’s operations and workforce in the United States.

+In July 2026, Dutch design and engineering group Arcadis rejected two takeover approaches from WSP.
+In September 2026, WSP abandoned its takeover bid.